telerik/ajax-docs/controls/imageeditor/troubleshooting/common-issues.md

 ## Dialogs Are Not Working Properly or Throw a JavaScript Error

-If the dialogs are not properly displayed (for example with no content or with the content of a previously opened tool, or the buttons inside are not working) or even a JavaScript error is thrown when you try to open them / click on a button, then the first thing you should check is whether the **RadImageEditor** is inside an **ASP UpdatePanel**.
-If that is the case its **UpdateMode** property should be set to **Conditional**, because the **RadImageEditor** internally uses AJAX and thus you get nested update panels, which an inherently problematic scenario.
+If the dialogs are not properly displayed (for example, with no content or with the content of a previously opened tool, or the buttons inside are not working) or even a JavaScript error is thrown when you try to open them / click on a button, then the first thing you should check is whether the **RadImageEditor** is inside an **ASP UpdatePanel**.
+If that is the case, its **UpdateMode** property should be set to **Conditional**, because the **RadImageEditor** internally uses AJAX and thus you get nested update panels, which is an inherently problematic scenario.

 ## Event Handlers Might Not Be Not Raised in a Default Document in IIS 7 or IIS 7.5 Integrated Mode